JHolba/mutation_testing_superpower/README.md

 But for the sake of argument, let's have a specification:

 > To be a leap year, the year number must be divisible by four – except for
-> years divisble by 100, which must also be divisible by 400.
+> years divisble by 100, unless they are also be divisible by 400.

 The first part of this specification translates very easily into a test: